 Day 3: American Museum of Natural History and Central Park

-If you are visiting NYC with kids, I definitely recommend spending some time at the American Museum of Natural History.
-This large city museum is offered as part of the CityPASS and does currently require reservations (via timed tickets) to attend.
+If you are visiting NYC with kids, I recommend spending some time at the American Museum of Natural History.
+This large city museum is offered as part of the CityPASS and currently requires reservations (via timed tickets) to attend.
 They are open Wednesdays through Sundays, although during school holidays they may be open additional days.

 Like most museums, I’d recommend visiting early – around opening time.
 That way, you’ll be able to visit for as long as you’d like before leaving – well before the museum closes.
 You’ll want to make your timed admission reservations early, because same-day reservations may not be available.